News

 In 1962, a group of black women engineers at NASA computed the maths that sent astronaut John Glenn into orbit.
 Who do you think got the glory?
 Their story was finally aired in the 2016 movie Hidden Figures.

-Over the years progress is being made around women in technology-focused career paths, but many still perceive STEM industries as being a male-dominated environment.
+Over the years, progress has been made in women in technology-focused career paths, but many still perceive STEM industries as being a male-dominated environment.
 There is still a long way to go.
+Currently, women make up just 26% of the STEM workforce in the UK.

 Gradual gains are being observed in the USA Government Census.
 In 1970, women made up 38% of all U.S. workers and 8% in STEM industries.
-By 2019, women made up 48% of all workers and the STEM proportion had increased to 27%.
+By 2025, women made up 50% of all workers, and the STEM proportion had increased to 36%.

 However, significantly more change is needed to achieve the vision for gender equity in STEM in Australia by 2030.